 In this final graph, you can see how the customer needs relate to each persona type.

-* The above images show graphs that are drawn from Odyssiant’s content audit reports.
+* The above images show graphs that are drawn from Odyssiant’s content audit dashboards.